Alondra Park, California: Colleges and universities

-El Camino College is partially inside Alondra Park.
+El Camino College is partially inside Alondra Park, while the remainder is in Torrance.

 Public libraries

 County of Los Angeles Library operates the Masao W. Satow Library, located in Alondra Park.

 In 1913 the Moneta Branch was formed.
 In 1919 the Strawberry Park branch was formed.
 In 1958 the Strawberry Park and Moneta branches merged into the West Gardena Branch.
 In 1969 a fire forced the West Gardena branch to go to a new location.
 The current Satow building, dedicated on February 26, 1977, was named after a Japanese American in the community.